linagora/linshare/documentation/EN/development/linshare-core/how-to-add-new-emails.md

 On the ui-admin you need to write the template content, go on left menu, Mails / Mail content, you should find all your new mails Enum, select one and now you can write your template message content by introducing the Subject, Body and your mails in english and french.

 Note :
-To make default templates, activate these :
+For default templates, activate these :

 Open your linshare.properties file (located on your `configurations/my_conf1` folder) and set to `True` the following variables :